tfinlay/vaccine_certificate/README.md

 2. Sign the `VaccineCertificate`, producing a `SignedVaccineCertificate`.
 2. Pack `SignedVaccineCertificate` into a `Buffer` using Protobuf.
 3. Compress the `Buffer` using brotli.
-4. Encoded the `Buffer` into a QR code.
+4. Encode the `Buffer` into a QR code.

 The decoding process is the exact reverse of steps 2-4.